-Writing a novel subplot doesn’t always come intuitively.
+Writing subplots in a novel doesn’t always come intuitively.
 Writers often have no problem thinking of their primarily plot, or at least the beginning and end of their story (the Muddy Middle trips people up quite a bit, of course).
-But sometimes a story ends up seeming too linear.
+But sometimes a story ends up seeming too linear, so you wonder how many subplots in a novel is a good number.
 Current events take over and yet, something is missing.
-This is where the tool of novel subplot comes in.
+This is where the tool of writing a novel subplot comes in.

 If your story goes too neatly from A to Z, has too few characters, or focuses almost entirely on one story, and you’re not writing an early reader or chapter book (where straightforward stories tend to thrive for very new readers), you may want to look at adding a subplot.